-At a later date, Africans were using a complex magical system in the form of sacred letters or grid of numbers to achieve protection.
+At a later date, Africans were using a complex magical system in the form of sacred letters or grid of numbers to achieve shelter.
 History has also taught that those cultures that took amulet seriously are among the most successful.

-Choice of material for a Protection Amulets
+Choice of material

-The right material to be used in making an amulet should be a sacred material and in agreement with your choice of religion.
+The right material to be used in making protection amulets should be a sacred material and in agreement with your choice of religion.
 You can choose from precious metals, gemstones, bones of saints or holy animals and scared trees.

-Ash is considered as the sacred tree to Odin in the Norse tradition; therefore, the Norse people use the tree to carve runes and wear the latter as Protection Amulets.
+Ash is considered as the sacred tree to Odin in the Norse tradition; therefore, the Norse people use the tree to carve runes and wear the latter as an Amulet for protection.

-The symbolism of the Protection Amulets should agree with your religious inclination, as mentioned earlier.
-As a result, the amulet can become for you a trusted symbol of personal belief in the supernatural.
+The symbolism of the Protective symbols should agree with your religious inclination, as mentioned earlier.
+As a result, it can become for you a trusted symbol of personal belief in the supernatural.

 Where to buy

-The origin will hint you about how the amulet must have been consecrated.
+The origin will hint you about how it must have been consecrated.
 Not all magic practitioners can be trusted for the complete and reliable consecration of the amulet.

 Be that as it may, you must never buy the amulet if you are not certain about the origin or if the origin is not reliable.